 India is the world's largest democracy with a population of 1.2 billion.
 Of this, 32 percent live on less than US$1 a day, and 68 percent on less than US$2 a day.
 With 44 percent of children underweight, India has severe levels of child malnutrition, ranking it first in the world.
 The future of rural India, where the highest concentration of poverty prevails, depends on overcoming enormous challenges in health, education, nutrition, population and environment.
 Women bear primary responsibility in every one of these areas.

-The Hunger Project has been active in India since 1984 and currently works across eight states.
+The Hunger Project has been active in India since 1984 and currently works across seven states.
 The Hunger Project's approach of mobilizing people for self-reliant action, empowering women as key change agents and engaging with local government has culminated in one comprehensive strategy, the Panchayati Raj Campaign.

 The 73rd Amendment to the Indian Constitution mandated that one-third of all seats in panchayats (village councils) be reserved for women, bringing more than one million women into elected office.
 The Hunger Project facilitates the leadership of these women leaders with key interventions in each year of their five year tenures.